Detecting positive quantum capacities of quantum channels: Main results

 where $\Phi_\psi = \Phi(\ketbra{\psi}{\psi})$, $\ket{\Omega}\in \C{d_{\out}}\otimes\C{d_{\out}}$ is defined as in Eq.~\eqref{eq:choi}, and $J(\Phi^*)= (\Phi^*\otimes \operatorname{id})\ketbra{\Omega}{\Omega}$.
 Hence, for every $\ket{\psi}\in\C{d}$, there exists $\ket{\phi}\in \C{d_{\out}}$ such that $\ket{\psi\phi}\in \ker J(\Phi^*)$.
 In particular, there are at least $d$ linearly independent vectors in $\ker J(\Phi^*)$, so that according to the rank-nullity theorem, $d_{\operatorname{env}}=\operatorname{rank}J(\Phi)=\operatorname{rank}J(\Phi^*)\leq d(d_{\out}-1)$, which contradicts our original assumption.
 An identical argument can be used to prove the first part as well. \end{proof}

-By exploiting an intriguing matrix-theoretic result (Lemma~\ref{lemma:dim-rank-bound}), we next derive a new dimensional inequality in Corollary~\ref{corollary-biginput}, which ensure the existence of the sought-after pure state (i.e. the state which gets mapped onto an output state with maximal rank) for any given channel.
-Unlike Corollary~\ref{corollary:vikesh2}, the new inequality in Corollary~\ref{corollary-biginput} implies that all channels with sufficiently large \emph{input} dimension must either have positive quantum capacity or positive complementary quantum capacity.
+By exploiting an intriguing matrix-theoretic result (Lemma~\ref{lemma:dim-rank-bound}), we next derive an interesting dimensional inequality in Corollary~\ref{corollary-biginput}, which ensure the existence of the sought-after pure state (i.e. the state which gets mapped onto an output state with maximal rank) for any given channel.
+Unlike Corollary~\ref{corollary:vikesh2}, the inequality in Corollary~\ref{corollary-biginput} implies that all channels with sufficiently large {input} dimension must either have positive quantum capacity or positive complementary quantum capacity.
 To see how these two corollaries nicely complement each other, see Remark~\ref{remark:dim-ineq}.